Engelke History, Family Crest & Coats of Arms

 The surname Engelke was first found in Bremen, where the name contributed greatly to the development of an emerging nation which would later play a large role in the tribal and national conflicts of the area.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.

-Important Dates for the Engelke family
+Early History of the Engelke family

 This web page shows only a small excerpt of our Engelke research.
 Another 120 words (9 lines of text) covering the years 1772, 1630, 1674, 1669 and 1694 are included under the topic Early Engelke History in all our PDF Extended History products and printed products wherever possible.